-SEA Objective cumulative offect and m nt of effect (con effects, significal magnitude of the three time perio Medium term (6 - 10 years) nce of the effect in Enhancement and mitigation opportunities To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 0 Overall this policy has a neutral impact on the sea baseline.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Short Medium Long term Enhancement and mitigation opportunities term (1 - 5 years) (6 - 10 years) (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 0 Overall this policy has a neutral impact on the sea baseline.
 This identifies site options for development these are in areas for proportionate growth.
 Policy safeguards are in place to help mitigate impact caused from new development on the natural environment.
 None identified.
 Policy safeguards within the NDP and Core Strategy will help to alleviate impact caused from new development particularly policies LD1, LD2 and SD3.
 To maintain and enhance the quality of landscapes and townscapes 0 0 + Overall this policy has a neutral impact on the sea baseline.
 This identifies site options for development these are in areas for proportionate growth.
 Policy safeguards are in place to help mitigate impact caused from new development on the landscape and townscape.
 None identified.
 Policy safeguards within the NDP and Core Strategy will help to alleviate impact caused from new development particularly policies LD1, LD2 and SD3.